Semantic Communication in Multi-team Dynamic Games: A Mean Field Perspective: Performance of Mean-Field Approximation

 \section{Performance of Mean-Field Approximation}

 In this and the subsequent section, we return to the finite-team setup of Section \ref{sec:formulation} and show that the $\alpha$--approximate MFTE as computed in the previous section constitutes an ($\epsilon_a,\epsilon_b$)--Nash equilibrium for the finite-team game problem.
-The term $\epsilon_a$ arises as a result of the approximation parameter $\alpha$ in the sensor policy and the term $\epsilon_b$ term arises due to the infinite team approximation.
+The term $\epsilon_a$, as we will see, arises as a result of the approximation parameter $\alpha$ in the sensor policy and the term $\epsilon_b$ term arises due to the infinite team approximation.

-Suppose now that team $i$ deviates toward using a policy different from the $\alpha$--approximate MFTE policy $\hat \zeta^*$.
-We call the former policy $\xi^i \in \Xi^{cen,i}$ and an action chosen from it at instant $k$ as $\tilde \gamma_k$.
-Also, let us define the quantity $\gamma^{N,av}_k:= \frac{1}{N}\sum_{j=1}^N\gamma^j_k$, which denotes the empirical average of the actions chosen by all the sensors.
-We start by proving the following lemma which computes the mean deviation between the empirical average $\gamma^{N,av}$ and the approximate equilibrium mean-field trajectory $\hat g^*$.
+Suppose now that team $i$ deviates toward using a sensor policy $\xi^i \in \Xi^{cen,i}$ instead of the $\alpha$--approximate MFTE policy $\hat \zeta^*$.
+Moreover, let us denote an action chosen from $\xi^i$ at instant $k$ as $\tilde \gamma_k$ and define the empirical average of the sensor actions at instant $k$ as $\gamma^{N,av}_k:= (\nicefrac{1}{N})\sum_{j=1}^N\gamma^j_k$.
+Consequently, we prove the following lemma which computes the mean deviation between the empirical average $\gamma^{N,av}$ and the approximate equilibrium mean-field trajectory $\hat g^*$.
+This formalizes the heuristic assertion made at the beginning of the previous subsection \ref{subsec:MFTG} regarding the introduction of the mean-field term $g$ in \eqref{Scheduling_CostMF}.

-\begin{lemma} Suppose that Assumption \ref{As_ctrb} holds.
-Let team $i$ employ the sensor policy $\xi^i \in \Xi^{cen,i}$ while all the other teams employ the equilibrium policy $\hat \zeta^*$.
+\begin{lemma} Let team $i$ employ the sensor policy $\xi^i \in \Xi^{cen,i}$ while all the other teams employ the equilibrium sensor policy $\hat \zeta^*$.
 Then, we have that

 where $\epsilon_{P,N} = \sum_{\omega \in \Omega }| \mathbb{P}_N(\omega) - \mathbb P(\omega) |$. \end{lemma} \begin{proof}